Prediction intervals for random-effects meta-analysis based on confidence distributions and Edgington's method: Discussion

 \section{Discussion}

-We proposed a novel approach for constructing predictive distributions in random-effects meta-analysis that accounts for parameter uncertainty through Edgington’s confidence distribution and through a confidence distribution of the heterogeneity parameter.
+We proposed a novel approach for constructing predictive distributions in random-effects meta-analysis that accounts for parameter uncertainty through Edgington's confidence distribution and through a confidence distribution of the heterogeneity parameter.
 In practice, predictive distributions are commonly summarized by prediction intervals, partly because many widely used software implementations provide only such summaries.
 However, we consider this reduction unnecessary for many predictive tasks, as it discards distributional information.
 By enabling direct access to samples from the predictive distribution, our method facilitates broader inferences beyond interval summaries.

 We applied the confidence distribution of the generalized heterogeneity statistic, which varies in $\taus$, to incorporate uncertainty with respect to the heterogeneity parameter, while \citet{Nagashima2018} employed the confidence distribution of the standard $\Q$ statistic, whose exact distribution has parameters dependent on $\taus$.
-The simulation suggests that both approaches perform relatively similar in terms of calibration and sharpness, and further investigation is needed to assess whether methodological differences lead to performance differences under specific conditions.
-However, generally we conclude that these methods, though subject to Monte Carlo noise, should be favored over the the HTS approach.

-Our simulation study was limited to effect estimates on the standardized mean difference scale.
-Future work should expand these evaluations by incorporating alternative effect scales and by exploring model misspecification through effect distributions beyond the normal and skew-normal, as in \citet{matrai_archive}.
-Further, following \citet{held2024assessment}, Edgington’s predictive distributions could be extended by incorporating study-specific weights to downweight studies at risk of bias.
+The method of \citet{Nagashima2018} has been evaluated across several independent simulation studies (including ours, \citealp{Nagashima2018}, and \citealp{matrai_archive}) and has demonstrated good performance, consistently outperforming the HTS method in terms of coverage in many settings.